Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Venturing beyond symmetric phase

 \subsection{Flow equations}

-In this section we will derive the approximate flow equations for the different couplings explicitly.
-For simplicity, we moreover assume that $\epsilon_{\alpha\beta}=1$, $\forall \, \alpha,\beta$.
-First, let us consider the coupling $w_{6,1}$.
-The functional $g$ can be easily computed:
+In this section, we derive the approximate flow equations for the various couplings.
+For simplicity, we assume that $\epsilon_{\alpha\beta} = 1$ for all $\alpha, \beta$.
+We begin by considering the coupling $w_{6,1}$.
+The functional $g$ can be readily computed as follows:

 Then, projecting the flow equation \eqref{flowg} along $\kappa$, and using the definition \eqref{defAfrak}, we get, assuming $\kappa \neq 0$:

 Because we work with the Litim regulator, the integral over $p^2$ factorizes, and we get for $k$ small enough: